LSX285/Windows11-LTSC/README.md

 - Booting into **Safe Mode** will display a **hard error** message.
 You can ignore it.
-- Uninstalling some programs on the first login when installing via APP might not work. **Workaround**: Restart Windows.
+- Programs installed via **APP** may not uninstall successfully on first login.
+To resolve this, restart Windows.

 ## Development Roadmap